tomgxz/Kraken/REPORT.md

   }
   ```

-  To allow for easier selection of elements, I created the `siteroot`, `elements`, and `sections` functions, that all return `NodeList`s or DOM elements, so that all of the query definition for elements is in the same place.
+  To allow for easier selection of elements, I created the `siteroot`, `elements`, and `sections` functions, that all return `NodeList`s or DOM elements so that all of the query definition for elements is in the same place.

   ```js
   function siteroot() { return document.querySelector("[data-content-parentview]")}